-If the Tenant fails to respond after 5 days, the Landlord can file a Motion for Default with the Clerk.
-After a default is entered, the Landlord can then file a Motion for Final Default Judgment of Eviction.
-If the Judge grants the Landlord’s Motion for Final Default Judgment of Eviction, the Judge will then direct the Clerk to sign the Writ of Possession.
-A Writ of Possession is a document that the Clerk signs that allows the Sheriff to post a twenty-four hour notice on the Commercial Tenant’s Door.
+The Landlord can file a Motion for Default.
+After it is entered, they can file a Motion for Final Default Judgment of Eviction.
+As a result, the Clerk will sign the Writ of Possession.
+This allows the Sheriff to post a twenty-four hour notice on the Tenant’s Door.

-If you are a Commercial Landlord or a Commercial Tenant in Florida and need to learn more about your rights, contact the Law Office of Brian P. Kowal, PA today at (954) 990-7552.
+If you need to learn more about the Commercial Eviction Process in Florida, contact the Law Office of Brian P. Kowal, PA at (954) 990-7552.